demiipoet/Void/README.md

 # Void: A JRPG-Inspired Engine Built from the Ground Up

-A turn-based JRPG-style engine written in C#, inspired by the *Final Fantasy* and *Persona* game series.
+A turn-based JRPG-style engine written in C#, inspired by *Final Fantasy VI*.
 This project explores core game mechanics like stat-based combat, experience-based leveling, and modular monster generation — with full unit testing to support robust development.

 ---